Key Points

 The rule used to determine an unusually low value in a dataset is a point below the lower control limit.
 When this is observed, we typically determine it to be due to special cause variation and an indication that the process lacks stability.

 For example, a chart plotting cycle time may have a negative value for the lower control limit even though we cannot record negative times.
-In this case the lower control limit will not be useful in detecting special cause variation causing unusually low values, and alternative rules must be used.
+In this case, the lower control limit will not be useful in detecting special cause variation causing unusually low values, and alternative rules must be used.

-Process stability is critical to improvement of the process, and the lower control limit is a fundamental part of assessing stability.
+Process stability is critical to the improvement of the process, and the lower control limit is a fundamental part of assessing stability.

 By calculating a control limit based on statistical probability, we can identify whether a point lower than usual was to be expected given the common cause variability in the process or is an indication of something unusual happening.
-This, in turn, can help us avoid putting resources towards identifying the cause of points that were not actually indicative of a process shift.
+This, in turn, can help us avoid putting resources toward identifying the cause of points that were not indicative of a process shift.

 While other rules exist to identify more sustained shifts in a process, the control limits help us identify if a single point was likely due to special cause variation even if the process itself has not shifted.